sciactive/nephele/packages/nephele-serve/README.md

 # Installation

-Follow the steps here for your OS: https://www.npmjs.com/package/authenticate-pam#Install
+Follow the steps here to install PAM development libraries for your OS: https://www.npmjs.com/package/authenticate-pam#Install

 Then,